Error404NotF0und/Python/README.md

 3. Open Cmd by clicking on the bar and typing 'cmd' in the explorer address
 4. Type ``` python <filename.extension> ```

-## Step by Step tutorial will be given latetr
+## Step by Step tutorial will be given later